vigna/epserde-rs/README.md

 The result is similar to that of the frameworks above, but with performance identical to that of a standard, in-memory Rust structure.

-We provide procedural macros implementing serialization and deserialization methods, memory-mapping methods based on [mmap_rs](https://crates.io/crates/mmap-rs), and a `MemCase` structure that couples a deserialized structure with its backend (e.g., a slice of memory or a memory-mapped region).
+We provide procedural macros implementing serialization and deserialization methods, convenience memory-mapping methods based on [mmap_rs](https://crates.io/crates/mmap-rs), and a `MemCase` structure that couples a deserialized structure with its backend (e.g., a slice of memory or a memory-mapped region).